zacanger/niddesa/text/generated-translations/mahaniddesa/15-sinhala-amazon.md

 The body is sprinkled with red oil.
 Dogs are liking.
 Inflatable while alive Sit.
 Kadder also trim the head.

-[APZ 170.2] (#apz170 .2) {#apz170 .2 .ref .apz} for reasons of bath karma
+[APZ 170.2] (#apz170 .2) {#apz170 .2 .ref .apz} for reasons of bath kamma
 Foe comes to the domin.
 Where is this fear suffering Domnus from him?
 Soul Penalty came as. arises, fell down.
 The government itself overrides these four penalties.
-Breaking its own karmaReflectable has evil traits
+Breaking its own kammaReflectable has evil traits
 The birth of the evil rashes.
 He is a torment, if he is bound by the treads also.
 The stone in the hands of a cast iron hulle.
 The stone of the second hand of the cast iron hull.
 The tree of the cast iron hulle.
 The stone of the second iron hull.
 Rinted Iron Hulak palm in the chest.
 It suffered the cruel stethoses, which were plagued by the plight.
-That sin karma is not destroyed as long as he does not blacken.
+That sin kamma is not destroyed as long as he does not blacken.
 Hell Pal He Ground Gales from the foreground ketterie.
 Nyamapalayo used him in the car and glow in the fire Even if the fire fire that has been burned out on the site.
 Passing Karling.
 The fire that the Nyamapaleans had ignited him with fire, which he had burned with fire